ikreymer/webarchiveplayer/README.md

 ### Building GUI Binaries

-The binaries can be built by running the builds scripts from the apps dir:
+The binaries can be built by running the builds scripts from the `app` directory:

 *Note: wxPython must be installed for this to work.
 If running in virtualenv, follow instructions above.
 The install script will not run if it can't find wxPython*

 OS X: (output written to `osx/webarchiveplayer.dmg`)
 ```
-cd apps
+cd app
 ./build-osx.sh
 ```

 Windows: (output copied to `windows\webarchiveplayer.exe`)
 ```
-cd apps
+cd app
 build-windows.bat
 ```